Short Portrait

 Overview

-During nearly 70 years of its history, the W. Szafer Institute of Botany of the Polish Academy of Sciences has gained wide recognition among Polish scientific institutions engaged in research work in the classical botanical disciplines.
+During over 70 years of its history, the W. Szafer Institute of Botany of the Polish Academy of Sciences has gained wide recognition among Polish scientific institutions engaged in research work in the classical botanical disciplines.
 Currently, with its staff of 45 researchers, the Institute is a modern institution, conducting interdisciplinary studies of vascular plants, bryophytes, algae, fungi (including lichens) and protista, in cooperation with foreign partners.
 Our researchers are strongly interested in ecological phenomena occurring at different levels of organization, from molecular level, through organismal, population and ecosystem levels, to global level.
 The Institute is an important centre of research on biodiversity and its changes over the past ca. 250 million years, registered in palaeobotanical records, and identification of natural and/or anthropogenic drivers of these changes.
 One of the strategic goals of the Institute is documenting the taxonomic diversity of modern and fossil floras and mycobiota of the world; this goal is pursued through among others participation in multidimensional studies on the world's biota (in Europe, the two Americas, Asia, Africa, Arctic and Antarctica) and building up the largest national botanical collections.
 The IB PAS activities combine the tradition of assembling and elaborating botanical collections with current research trends, developing studies based on molecular techniques, e.g. studies within the scope of museum genomics and ecochemistry.
 Studies are carried out using modern research tools, such as next-generation sequencing, sequencing of peptide by LC-MS/MS and sequencing of transcriptome, quantitative analysis of peptide content in plant extracts and tissues using MALDI-MSI and labelling peptides with nitrogen isotope 15N, or high-efficient liquid chromatography in studies on cyanide and algal toxins.

 In 2021 alone, our researchers published more than 80 scientific papers in internationally renowned journals (Q1 – 53% of articles; Q2 – 21% of articles) and nearly 20 chapters in monographs (see: Publications).
 These publications covered issues in the field of systematics (e.g., representatives of the family Teloschistaceae in South America, the complex of species of the genera Agrostis and Calamagrostis in central Asia), phylogeny of various groups of organisms (e.g., the foxtail fungi of the genus Lichenochora, photobionts of the genus Trebouxia entering into symbiosis with lichens in the Bolivian Andes), phylogeography of mountain species (e.g., Cochlearia tatrae and Campanula serrata), ecology (e.g., diversity of brine-inhabiting fungi, tree reproduction, impact of invasive plants such as Reynoutria japonica, Quercus rubra and Rosa rugosa on local plant communities and soil ecosystem, effects of cyanobacterial toxins on organisms), plant physiology (e.g., ethylene metabolism), paleoecology (e.g., impact of hunter-gatherers and prehistoric agricultural societies on vegetation, evolution of European Mesozoic and Neogene flora and paleoclimatic implications resulting from changes in vegetation composition).